JoeTester1965/SDREventDetector/README.md

 # SDREventDetector

-Log, message and graph simple SDR derived local events such car key fobs being pressed, mobile phones transmitting, bats chirping or whatever within the range your SDR is operating at.
+Log, message and graph simple SDR derived local events such car key fobs being pressed and  mobile phones transmitting within the range of your RTL SDR.

+Does this by taking a FFT of your radio data, finding the average power in a given band over a specified time interval and then creating an event where there is a gain increase greater than the given threshold.

 # Installation

 Tested on Pi Debian Bookwork 64bit 2024-03-15.

-Some experience will be needed with Linux, GnuRadio and a sensor / SDR receiver pair that works in the frequency range required.

-Note: a venv is needed for visualisation scripts as plotnine install can muck up gnuradio.

 ```console
 sudo apt-get update